 There is nothing wrong with simply throwing on a t-shirt or a workout shirt for the bike and run.
 For women, this would usually be done over a support top, but for men it would mean they come out of the water shirtless.
 In any given race, a large number of racers will be wearing a simple t-shirt or workout shirt.
 We have known many very competitive triathletes whose top of choice for racing is the same moisture-wicking athletic shirt they would wear on a treadmill or a long run, often by makers like Sugui.
 Another option might be a cycling shirt, although they can tend to chafe during the run, especially when damp.

 Most tri-specific tops will run anywhere from $50 up to $110, depending on the brand and quality.
-We like the 2XU Endurance line, but at around $100 it can be expensive for some, so the step-down option is 2XU’s Active line, also a great top.
-As for support bras, we hear great things about the TYR Ironman bra, at about $50 a good value.
+We like the Zoot Active Mesh (here on Amazon) tri top line, but it can be expensive for some, so the step-down option is 2XU’s Perform line, also a great top.
+As for support bras, we hear great things about the TYR Tri bra, a good value.

 We have entire sections devoted to wearing triathlon wetsuits, so won’t belabor it here.
 Suffice it to say that if your race allows it and water temperatures aren’t above 78 or so, a wetsuit is often a good idea but you will always find some people racing without them.
 In addition to keeping you warm in the water, a good wetsuit will make you more buoyant and balanced as you swim, as well as assist you as you glide through the water.
 Most racers who use wetsuits find that their swim times decrease, more than making up for the additional time required during the first transition to remove the wetsuit.

 We have done extensive writing on triathlon wetsuits, and if you need to learn more we suggest our triathlon wetsuit buying guide for further reading.